Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Every contingent truth must be grounded in a necessary ontological basis.
 Formally:
 > **$Cont(p) \to \exists q\,(Nec(q) \land q \mathbin{◃} p)$**

-*Note on Formalization:* In the formal AltRoute development verified in Lean 4, a specific, successor-based version of this principle is implemented: every contingent state has a strictly more grounded successor, and all maximal chains terminate in $\Omega$.
-The full hyper-modal formulation used in this section generalises this mechanistic pattern to arbitrary propositions.
+*Note on Formalization:* In the formal AltRoute development verified in Lean 4, a specific, successor-based version of this principle is implemented: every contingent state has a strictly more grounded successor, and all maximal chains terminate in Ω. The full hyper-modal formulation used in this section generalises this mechanistic pattern to arbitrary propositions.
 The grounding relation (◃) signifies that q is not just a cause, but the **minimal semantic basis** that renders p intelligible (see Appendix A.6: ground).
 The HM-PSR is the foundational structure upon which all other axioms and modal conclusions rest.

 ### (A2) Perfect Positivity
 A property P is positive if it expresses excellence, entails no internal contradiction, and is not semantically interchangeable with its negation.
 This prevents contingent or limiting features (e.g., ignorance, passivity) from qualifying as “positive”.
-Formalization: $Pos(P) \equiv \neg \exists Q\,(Q \to \neg P)$ Note on formalization: the Lean development uses a Lean-facing positivity predicate aligned with the $\Omega$-predicate (see Appendix A.6: `Positive`), rather than this informal schematic gloss.
+Formalization: $Pos(P) \equiv \neg \exists Q\,(Q \to \neg P)$ Note on formalization: the Lean development uses a Lean-facing positivity predicate aligned with the Ω-predicate (see Appendix A.6: `Positive`), rather than this informal schematic gloss.
 This choice is intentional: the paper-level clause explains the intended reading, while the kernel development fixes the exact predicate used in machine checking.
 This avoids circularity and contingent dependence (Appendix A.6: `perfect_positivity`).

 ### (A3) Anti-Regress